glassb/peer-energy-market/README.md

-# peer-energy-market
+# Peer-to-Peer Electricity Market
-Implementation of a Peer-to-Peer Electricity Market
+Implementation of a P2P Market on an X-participant distribution system.

-Based on the work from Ullah & Park (2021): https://ieeexplore.ieee.org/document/9369412
+Theory, optimization formulation, and algorithms are based on the work from Ullah & Park (2021): https://ieeexplore.ieee.org/document/9369412

-Completed for EC500 Final Project at Boston University (Spring 2025) Ryan Hekman, Kelsey Sweeney, and Ben Glass
+This project was completed for as a final project for EC500 at Boston University (Spring 2025).
+Project contributors: Ryan Hekman, Kelsey Sweeney, and Ben Glass